 The steps are the only part of the former porch left, as seen in Season 3, Episode 100: The Man Next Door.
 This would be the last appearance of Joe Kearns.
-It aired May 6th, 1962. (photo from the series)
+It aired May 6th, 1962.
+Compare the porch image above this photo.
+The steps were still visible in both photos... (photo from the series)

 A rare view of the interior of the Elkins house.
-This one was furnished by the production company that created "The Mentalist" series. (info & photo by ColumbiaRanch.net )
+This one was furnished by the production company that created "The Mentalist" series.
+A sign in the front yard advertises the house as having "a practical interior" (photo by ColumbiaRanch.net )

 Here is the Bewitched series house.
 Did you know it was used for an episode of Dennis the Menace first? ---- Warner photo

-Here is the house on the corner of Elm and Mississippi Streets.
-It's the home of The Middle sitcom today (ABC).
-It is used for exterior and interior filming.
+Here is the house (below)on the corner of Elm and Mississippi Streets.
+It was the home of The Middle sitcom (ABC 2009-17).
+That series was cancelled in 2017.
+It was used for exterior and interior filming.
 The steeple is not part of the house and sits on a lot in the rear.
 A large church facade occupied this corner from 1953 to 1970, when it was destroyed by fire.

 Top & Above: the Mitchell house sometime after the series, note the partial picket fence, and changes made over the years since the series - note the extended porch with right stairs addition, and bay windows behind the tree.
 Also, one of the two windows left of the front door was deleted.
 The house was built in 1935 and thankfully has escaped any fires!
 (Warner photo)